 If you record without specifying the recording track, the performance will be recorded to the [1] button.
 If you want to record the right and left hands separately on separate recording tracks, refer to "Selecting and Recording the Track for Each Hand Separately" (p.
 24).

-When a recorded performance is played back, the metronome sounds the ordinary metronome sound.
+When a recorded performance is played back, the metronome sounds the sound that was selected when the recording was made.

 Recording Along with a Song

 You can record a performance that you play along with an internal song.